top of page

 Common Sense Training in the Field to Help Geoscientists Make Simple Solutions for Complex Issues

-We can provide a wide range of training formats to help students and teams better understand the impacts of faults in groundwater and hydrocarbons.
-Group workshops can be used to bring teams together to considers the role of faults on specific projects.
-Our favourite is field-based training courses where we get to resolve a wide range of issues at the outcrop.
+Group workshops can bring teams together to consider the role of faults in specific projects.
+Our favourite is field-based training courses, where we resolve various issues at the outcrop.

 Picture 3.png